 Gorilla trekkers with disabilities are carried on sedan chairs, the most comfortable way to sit and be taken into the forest for gorilla trekking.
 The porters will carry you comfortably into the forest and on locating a gorilla family trekked, you will be put down for photography and after taken back to the office where you left your vehicle.
 The sedan chair which is used during gorilla trekking for the disabled costs between $400 and $500 depending on the weight of a client.
 This includes porters’ fees and hiring fees for the chair.

-Bwindi impenetrable National Park has got the most number of gorillas with over 19 habituated gorilla families, hence creates uncountable chances of seeing and interacting with these great apes in their natural habitat.
+Bwindi Impenetrable National Park has the largest number of gorillas with over 19 habituated gorilla families, hence creating uncountable chances of seeing and interacting with these great apes in their natural habitat.
 The best and easiest sector is the Buhoma gorilla sector which has opportunities to trek and reach gorilla families east and in a short time though this is not always guaranteed.
 On a good day, you may spend only 30 minutes to meet a gorilla family in this sector.

 Are you disabled and you are worried about gorilla trekking in Uganda?
 Don’t worry anymore as there is now an opportunity of trekking these endangered great apes on sedan chairs.

-Read more information about Uganda on Uganda Travel Guide
+Read more information about Uganda in Uganda Travel Guide